burchill/webcomic_crawler/notes.md

 Although the `web_scraper.py` file is my _old_ version, it might make things more clear.
 It's less flexible than the new one.
 But let's look at how it gets the Broodhollow comic (`get_broodhollow()`).

+This loads the comic and turns it into a soup object:

 ```python
 def get_broodhollow():
     r = urllib.request.urlopen('http://broodhollow.chainsawsuit.com/').read()
     soup = BeautifulSoup(r)
 ```

-This loads the comic and turns it into a soup object
+ This sets the date format so that it can turn a string of the date into an actual date, and labels the two columns that will be used in the .csv file:

 ```python
     date_format="%B %d, %Y"